 Do you opt for yoga pants and an old t-shirt when the weekend rolls around?
 I’m totally guilty of this, too, but then I catch a glimpse of myself in the mirror and end up feeling like a complete bum.
 Knowing the effect that not taking care of myself can have on my mood, I’ve been trying to focus a little more on building up my weekend wear.

-For those of you in a similar situation as I am, where most of your wardrobe consists of workwear because…well, most of your time is spent at work.
-It makes perfect sense for that to be the case, because your wardrobe should reflect your lifestyle.
-But, at the same time, that can leave you with little presentable items for Saturday and Sunday.
+For those of you in a similar situation, where most of your wardrobe consists of workwear (because…well, most of your time is spent at work), it makes perfect sense for that to be the case.
+Your wardrobe should reflect your lifestyle but, at the same time, that can leave you with little presentable items for Saturday and Sunday.

 When it comes to investing in some casual clothes, my three go-to brands are:

 Madewell is as good as it gets for quality-made, comfortable basics.
 They have the best denim selection, including extended sizing for petite, tall, and even maternity.
 I’ve been wearing their jeans for years and they’ve now molded perfectly to my body.
 It’s almost as good as a pair of sweatpants!

 They also carry an awesome line of easy t-shirt dresses, casual tops, comfortable cardigans, and loose-fit button-ups that look casual but chic.
 Madewell has also extended its product lines into leather goods, like minimal totes and satchels, intimates (they look amazingly comfortable but I haven’t tried them yet), and shoes.